sturple/PhileCollections/README.md

 # Adding Collections and Twig Simple Filter Creation Support For Phile CMS

-This plugin allows the user to add collections, [Twig Simple Filters](http://twig.sensiolabs.org/doc/advanced.html#filters)
+This plugin allows the user to add collections and  [Twig Simple Filters](http://twig.sensiolabs.org/doc/advanced.html#filters).

-A ```colection``` is defined as a group of Pages which have certain criteria, and can be sorted
+A ```colection``` is a group of Pages which have certain criteria, and can be sorted.